-- Assess the student's progress in relation to the IEP targets - Review the provision made for the student in the context of the National Curriculum and levels of attainment in basic literacy / Numeracy and lift skills - Consider the appropriateness of the existing Statement in relation to the student's performance during the year, and whether to cease, continue, or amend it - Set new targets for the coming year
+- Assess the students' progress in relation to the SEN Plan targets - Review the provision made for the student in the context of the National Curriculum and levels of attainment in basic literacy / Numeracy and lift skills - Consider the appropriateness of the existing EHCP in relation to the students' performance during the year, and whether to cease, continue, or amend it - Set new targets for the coming year

-Year 9 reviews will be significant in preparing for the student's transition to employment, Further Education, work-based training, Higher Education, and adult life.
-Beyond Year 9 the Transition Plan will be reviewed and involve the Connexions Service.
-The Academy recognises that the responsibility for such Transition Plans lies with these specialist services.
+Year 9 reviews will be significant in preparing for the students transition to employment, Further Education, work-based training, Higher Education, and adult life.

-With due regard for the time limits set out in the Code, the Academy will write a report of the annual review meeting and SEND it, with any supporting documentation, to the LA.
-The Academy recognises the responsibility of the LA in deciding whether to maintain, amend, or cease a Statements/ Education, Health Care Plans.
+With due regard for the time limits set out in the Code, the Academy will write a report of the annual review meeting and send it, with any supporting documentation, to the LA.
+The Academy recognises the responsibility of the LA in deciding whether to maintain, amend, or cease an EHCP.